-In addition to intensely flavorful food, the moist clay combined with the double lid design of the model I use, the 8 cup Vita-Clay, creates a micropressure environment which allows for much improved cooking efficiency.
+In addition to intensely flavorful food, the moist clay combined with the double lid design of the model I use, the 8 cup Vita-Clay, creates a micropressure environment that allows for much-improved cooking efficiency.
 This means you save electricity and time.
 In fact, clay pot cooking can have your meal ready in up to half the time compared with using other slow cookers.

-You can set the meal to cook and when it is ready, you can use the delay function to keep it warm until you return and are ready to eat.
-In addition, clay pot cooking is not just suitable for stews – it can also easily cook rice, oatmeal, bone broth, soups and even make raw yogurt!
+Speedy slow cooking using clay pots was not the only thing that got me excited about Vita-Clay.
+You can set the meal to cook and when it is ready, use the delay function to keep it warm until you’re ready to eat.
+In addition, clay pot cooking is not just suitable for stews.
+These appliances also cook rice, oatmeal, bone broth, and soups.
+They even make yogurt!

 Below is a picture of the compact, personal Vita-Clay model I am going to send off to college with my son.
-Of course, since I am preparing many of our meals with the family size model at home until then, he will be ready to use the smaller model himself.
 Would you believe it costs less than $50?
 And, if the clay pot chips or breaks for whatever reason, it can be easily replaced without buying a whole new cooker.
-Clay pots are very resistant to damage by the way, so the chances of this happening are low.
+Clay pots are very resistant to damage, by the way, so the chances of this happening are low.

 What About Toxins in Clay Pots?

 One of the very first questions I asked before considering cooking in a clay pot was: would it be safe and toxin-free for my family?
-The particular clay pot that I use made by Vita-Clay is manufactured using organic Zisha clay.
-Zisha is an extremely pure clay, free from contaminants that was formed over thousands of years by rainfalls that scrubbed the mountains in southern, nonindustrialized China, releasing minerals into lakes and forming huge clay beds.
+The clay pot I use made by Vita-Clay is manufactured using organic Zisha clay.
+Zisha is extremely pure clay, tested to be free from contaminants.
+This special clay was formed over thousands of years by rainfalls that scrubbed the mountains in southern, nonindustrialized China.
+These rainfalls released minerals into pristine lakes forming huge clay beds.

 Most risk of lead contamination comes from glazed, ceramic dishes and pots.
-The Zisha clay pots are unglazed and have been certified by an independent third party lab as lead-free (test results here), meeting the FDA, CA 65, and UL safety requirements.
-No chemical treatments have been applied to the clay during manufacturing of the clay pots.
+The Zisha clay pots are unglazed and have been certified by an independent third-party lab as lead-free (test results here).
+They meet the FDA, CA 65, and UL safety requirements.
+No chemical treatments are applied to the clay during manufacturing.

 Making Soup in a Clay Pot

-The three items I love making in the clay pot cooker the most are soups, oatmeal (soak and cook in one step!) and yogurt.
-Yes, you can actually make yogurt (using any type of milk: dairy, coconut, almond) in the Vita-Clay very easily.
-I will post more on this later.
-It deserves its own article!
+The dishes I love making in the clay pot cooker are soups, stews, soaked rice, soaked oatmeal (soak and cook in one step!) and yogurt.
+Yes, you can easily make yogurt (using any type of milk: dairy, coconut, almond) in the Vita-Clay!

-For now, let me share with you my favorite soup recipe that I’ve cooked so far in the Vita-Clay.
-Just throw all the ingredients in there, turn it on and you are done.
-This is a very easy option for dinner on a night of the week where the schedule is challenging and hectic.
+For now, let me share with you my favorite soup recipe in the Vita-Clay.
+Just throw in all the ingredients, turn it on and you are done.
+This is a very easy option for dinner on nights when the schedule is challenging and hectic.